opeakinfenwa/URL-Shortener-Service/README.md

 # URL Shortener Service

 This project is a scalable and modular backend URL shortening system.
-It supports user authentication, short URL creation, and real time notifications via Socket.IO.
+It supports user authentication, short URL creation, and real-time notifications via Socket.IO.
 The application is structured around clean architecture and modular domain separation.

 ## Architecture Overview